Bit451/Bit451/_includes/README.md

 #### Anonymity

 Provide ability to disable last known IP/port field in Account records, essentially allowing nodes to push/replicate data without being able to be connected to, as well as ability to encrypt traffic.
+There are plenty of reference points starting from [anonymous P2P](https://en.wikipedia.org/wiki/Anonymous_P2P#Functioning_of_anonymous_P2P), [I2P](https://en.wikipedia.org/wiki/I2P) (end-to-end encryption), [Tor](https://en.wikipedia.org/wiki/Tor_%28anonymity_network%29), etc. This refers only to the Bit451 Database data, of course.

+The media content itself comes from the various P2P file sharing networks, so anonymity at this point is the responsibility of each network and/or the client used.
+The user has the option to select the networks they wish to access.

 #### Payments